 The shelter is open 24/7 except for an hour over the lunch and dinner hours.
 At this time guests can access the free meal sites that are available nearby.
 The hour-long closing during the lunch and dinner hours are also opportunities for women to get out and accomplish their goals.

-- Emergency shelter and Semi-Transitional Housing
+- Emergency shelter and Extended Stay Program

 - Referrals to supportive services

 - Advocacy and support